sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

 # Front Wall Trim -- Part II

 1. Measure above the door from the sidewall trim to the 5½" board.
-Cut 2" trim and nail in place.
+Cut 2" trim and nail in place over the door, and with the bottom edge halfway over the door frame.
-2. Install 2" trim on the top and wall-side of the front window flush with window opening liner\
+2. Measure, cut, and install 2" trim on the top and wall-side of the front window flush with window opening liner\
      --- top trim has ½" overhang on the right side

 3. Measure, cut, and install 2" trim on the side wall in the corner next to the shelf end.
 4. Measure, cut, and install 2" trim on the front wall in the corner next to the window.
 5. Triangle trim\
-     --- Use remaining trim pieces saved after rear wall triangle trim\
+     --- Use remaining trim pieces saved after rear wall triangle trim.\
-     --- Position the angled pieces and nail to the front wall\
+     --- Position the angled pieces and nail to the front wall.\
      --- Nail a straight piece (42") on the ceiling tight against each angled piece just installed.\
      --- Position a 12" piece of 2" trim vertically over the center seam in the front triangle and nail.